Origin of the MIT Quarter Century Club

 Membership

-The membership of the MIT Quarter Century Club consists of faculty and members of the academic, administrative, research, support, and service staffs with 25 cumulative years of benefits-eligible service time as determined by Human Resources.
+The membership of the MIT Quarter Century Club consists of faculty and members of the academic, administrative, research, support, and service staffs who have served the Institute for 25 years.
+All men and women of the Institute who have been employed 25 years are eligible for membership and are invited in the month following their anniversary.

 Honorary Membership

-Any member of the MIT community, including students and alumni, whose actions or deeds have proven to be beneficial to the quality of life and good fellowship of the Institute community may be eligible for Honorary Membership.
-No more than one Honorary Membership shall be awarded in any given year.
+Any member of the MIT community, including alumni, whose actions or deeds have proven to be beneficial to the quality of life and good fellowship of the men and women of the Institute over a sustained period of time may in rare occasions be granted Honorary Membership.
 To be chosen, a nominee must be approved by a two-thirds vote of the Board.
-The nomination for an Honorary Membership must be submitted to the President in writing by January 1 in a given year, with a one-paragraph statement of the reasons why the person should be so named.
+The nomination for an Honorary Membership must be submitted to the President in writing, with a statement of the reasons why the person should be so named.